what is a site administrator?

 work environment

-As a site administrator, you will mostly be working in an office setting.
-However, the offices are sometimes located in trailers on a construction site.
-Travel in between different job sites is sometimes required.
-If your job description includes carrying out inspections and ensuring that safety is adhered to at the construction site, you will need to be outdoors.
-Your time will likely be split with 70% in the office while the remaining 30% will be spent traveling or at a job site.
+As a site administrator, you work primarily in an office setting, which may be in trailers on a construction site.
+Travel between different job sites is sometimes required.
+If your job description includes conducting inspections and ensuring safety at the construction site, you work outdoors.
+Your time is usually split between 70% in the office and 30% travelling or at a job site.
 Site administrators work in both the private and public sectors.

 -